BigPolarBear1/factorization/README.md

 2. Create a center with N//x
 3. Sieve near the center.. if it factorizes, then we can use this as quadratic coefficient.
 The closer near the center, the smaller the smooth will be.

 Its actually very simple.
 I was always doing it the other way around, iterating the quadratic coefficient and sieving the root.
-How, its better the iterate the root and sieve the quadratic coefficient.
+However, its better the iterate the root and sieve the quadratic coefficient.